Rhoda Broughton: Life

 Rhoda Broughton was born in Denbigh in North Wales on 29 November 1840, the daughter of the Rev. Delves Broughton, youngest son of the Rev. Sir Henry Delves-Broughton, 8th baronet, and Jane Bennett, daughter of a leading Irish barrister, George Bennett.
-Her aunt, Susanna Bennett, married the fiction writer Sheridan le Fanu.
+Her aunt, Susanna Bennett, married the well-known fiction writer Sheridan le Fanu.

 Rhoda Broughton developed a taste for literature as a young girl, especially poetry.
 She was influenced by William Shakespeare, as frequent quotations and allusions throughout her works show.
 Presumably, after reading The Story of Elizabeth by Anne Isabella Thackeray Ritchie, she had the idea of trying her own talent.
 She produced her first work within six weeks.
 Parts of this novel she took with her on a visit to her uncle Sheridan le Fanu, himself a successful author, who was highly pleased with it and assisted her in having it published – her first two novels appeared in 1867 in his Dublin University Magazine.
 Le Fanu also introduced her to the publisher Richard Bentley, who refused her first novel on the grounds of it being improper material, but accepted the second.
 Broughton in turn introduced Mary Cholmondeley to her publishers in about 1887.
 Broughton's writing style was to influence other writers like Mary Cecil Hay, who is thought to have a similar style of dialogue.